eSignature Legality Guide

 E-Signature Legality Summary

 As France is one of the Member States of the European Union (“EU”), the provisions of the EU Regulation No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market (the eIDAS Regulation), govern and are directly applicable in France.
 The eIDAS Regulation repeals Directive 1999/93/EC.
-This Regulation, in its Chapter 3 “Trust Services” and under Section 4 “Electronic Signatures,” governs the use of electronic and digital signatures in the whole EU, including France.
+The eIDAS Regulation, in its Chapter 3 “Trust Services” and under Section 4 “Electronic Signatures,” governs the use of electronic and digital signatures in the whole EU, including France.

-eIDAS is supplemented by the French Civil Code, and, in particular, the Decree No 2017-1416 of 28 September 2017 on the electronic signature as well as sectorial provisions.
+The eIDAS Regulation is supplemented by the French Civil Code, and, in particular, the Decree No 2017-1416 of 28 September 2017 on the electronic signature as well as sectorial provisions.
 Below are some additional sectoral provisions:

-• Articles 1362, 1366, 1367 and 1369 of the French Civil Code;
+Articles 1362, 1366, 1367,1369, and 1375 of the French Civil Code

-• Article L. 110-3 of the French Commercial Code;
+Article L. 110-3 of the French Commercial Code

-• Ordinance No. 2016-131 of February 10, 2016 related to the contract law reform.
+Ordinance No. 2016-131 of February 10, 2016, related to the contract law reform

 Types of Permitted Electronic Signature